Halloween Kills: Plot

 On Halloween night in 2018, after being stabbed and left to die by Dr. Ranbir Sartain, (Note: As depicted in Halloween (2018)) Frank Hawkins is found by Cameron Elam, who calls an ambulance.
 Hawkins regrets allowing Michael to live, and vows to kill him.

-In a flashback to the same night 40 years ago, rookie police officer Hawkins accidentally shoots his partner dead while trying to save him from Michael Myers.
+In a flashback to the same night 40 years ago, (Note: As depicted in Halloween (1978)) rookie police officer Hawkins accidentally shoots his partner dead while trying to save him from Michael Myers.
 Hawkins also prevents Dr. Samuel Loomis from executing Michael, who had surrendered to police outside his home.

 Back in the present, at a local bar, Tommy Doyle commemorates the 40th anniversary of Michael's capture, along with fellow survivors, Marion Chambers, Lindsey Wallace, and Cameron's father, Lonnie Elam, having each survived an encounter with Michael in 1978.
-(Note: As depicted in Halloween (1978)) Meanwhile, Laurie Strode, her daughter, Karen, and her granddaughter, Allyson, are taken to Haddonfield Memorial Hospital, where Laurie undergoes emergency surgery.
+Meanwhile, Laurie Strode, her daughter, Karen, and her granddaughter, Allyson, are taken to Haddonfield Memorial Hospital, where Laurie undergoes emergency surgery.
 Firefighters responding to Laurie's burning house encounter Michael, who slaughters them with their own equipment.
 Michael attacks and kills Laurie's neighbor, Phil, and critically injures his wife, Sondra, before walking back to Haddonfield.

 Tommy, Marion, Lindsey, and Lonnie learn of Michael's killing spree through an emergency alert.
 Tommy forms a mob of vengeful Haddonfield residents to hunt down and kill Michael.
 Karen is informed that Michael is still alive and withholds that information from Laurie to allow her to recover, while Allyson reconciles with Cameron, her ex-boyfriend and joins Tommy's mob to avenge her own father's death.